 I’ve got an opinion that will cause some discontent when it comes to lenses.
 Essentially they are overrated.
 There are now other factors that matter more in image quality than camera choice.
 Lens choice is fairly important, but in my view, the biggest influencing factor for modern video aesthetic comes more in final image development than lens choice until you start to get into vintage or really “character-ful” lenses.
 That’s why so much of the educational aspects of this site underplay gear and promote education of post production tools.

 The Tamron is exciting as it’s a lens designed for Sony E-mount meaning it’s sized smaller than the comparable DSLR-oriented lens of yesteryear.
 It’s optically imperfect when comparing to many other lenses, but not enough that it’s noticeable to the common viewer in ‘average’ circumstances.
 If you’re looking for one do-everything lens, this is it.
 The 28mm end often feels tight compared to the 24mm we’re often used to, the fly-by-wire focus isn’t good for external focus pulling, and the focus ring is mysteriously the inner-most rather than outer-most (nearest the filtered end of the lens) one.
 All-in-all, this lens wins for the best combination of convenience and quality.

-In the modern era of video-making, I’m not sure if I should recommend a tripod or a gimbal first.
+In the modern era of video-making, I’m honestly not sure if I should recommend a tripod or a gimbal first.
 Since I use the tripod as the gimbal holder (put an Arca plate on the bottom of the gimbal handle) I’d say get both if you can swing it.